niallCDS/ASX-Announcements-Discord-Bot/README.md

 5. Using the newly created webhook URL, set the id and token in the example.config.ini file.
 Your ID and token are taken from the webhook URL as follows: `https://discord.com/api/webhooks/`id`/`token.
 6. Save your changes to the example.config.ini file and rename the newly saved example.config.ini file to `config.ini`.
 7. Run the main.py script.

+NB: If you wish to schedule the script to run, I would suggest following a tutorial like [this](https://www.youtube.com/watch?v=n2Cr_YRQk7o).

 ### Dependencies/Requirements